tabasano/wavseq/tutorial_smml.md

 # syntax implement policy:

-parenthesis command is buil with (name:value,value,...). sound is modifier + note + length word. let it not too complicated in sound part for visibility. especially, for other words not to hide note type words.
+parenthesis command is buil with (name:value,value,...). names often used are shorter, or leave it as it is as possible.

+sound is modifier + note + length word.

+let it not too complicated in sound part for visibility. especially, for other words not to hide note type words.